BA wins High Court ban on cabin crew strikes

 BA had argued in court that Unite failed to follow the correct procedures in notifying its members of the result of the ballot.

-The airline successfully won an injunction against the planned Christmas strikes in December last year.'No regrets'
+The airline successfully won an injunction against the planned Christmas strikes in December last year.

 However a spokesman for the Unite union said the decision had been "an affront to democracy in this country".